Grime Doesn’t Pay

 ‘Did you smell her armpits often?’ asked Suds.

 ‘Well, she used to get us in headlocks all the time.
-She was a tough old bird.
-Y’know she could open a beer bottle with her teeth?’
+She was a tough old bird, big wrestling fan.’

 As they made their way around the bend, they suddenly saw something that shocked them.
 A man dressed in a white lab coat lay slumped against the wall, battered and bruised, showing no signs of life.

 ‘That’s an odd place to take a nap,’ said Flush.

 ‘I don’t think he’s sleeping,’ said Suds as he took a closer look.
 ‘I think he’s dead.’

 ‘Oh.
 I’ll check his pulse.’

 Flush knelt down and felt the man’s wrist.

 ‘Hang on, you hold this arm and I’ll try the other one,’ he said, handing Suds the detached limb he’d just been feeling.

 ‘We’ve got a pulse!’ cried Flush as he felt the man’s other arm.
 ‘He’s still alive!’